List of university museums in the United States

+This is a list of college and university museums in the United States.

+Overview

 University art museums and galleries are collections of art that are developed, owned, and maintained by schools, colleges, and universities.
 There are approximately 680 university art museums and galleries in the United States.
 While historically the origins of these kinds of institutions can be traced back to learning collections in art academies in Western Europe, they are now most often housed in centers of higher education.
 The primary aim of many university art museums and galleries is to create a sphere removed from the pressures of the commercial art world where students, artists, curators, and faculty can experiment freely; in terms of both making and exhibiting art, and also curating.

 Distinctions between art museums, galleries, and academic museums

 An art museum houses a permanent collection, whereas a gallery usually hosts a changing program of art exhibitions.
 However, some university and college art galleries also feature permanent collections or showcase collections owned by the larger institution.
 Some institutions have a museum or an art gallery, and some have both.
 Others, such as the City College of New York, have important collections but neither a museum nor a dedicated gallery.

 Art schools in the United States often have many gallery spaces on campus.
 Maryland Institute College of Art has 21 galleries.

 Many university and college libraries also feature galleries to showcase items from their collections, which can include art, music, poetry, literary works and ephemera.

 Another important distinction is the difference between art museums and academic museums.
 All university art museums and galleries are types of academic museums, but not all academic museums are university art museums and galleries.